parapsychic/ishowoff_vscode/README.md

 2. Fork [IShowOff](https://github.com/parapsychic/ishowoff) and follow the instructions on that repo.
 3. Set the settings in VS Code.
 You should be prompted during the first run.
 Be sure to set the **Token** from last step, **username**, **forked repo name** from last step (usually, just ishowoff).

+## Custom Commands
+If you want to supply additional arguments or run different commands after running the rust binary to create svg file, you can use the custom commands section.

+View full list of [arguments here](https://github.com/parapsychic/ishowoff).
+Some of them are set by the other setting fields and might get overwritten.

+To run a entirely different command, use the [chaining operators](https://www.geeksforgeeks.org/chaining-commands-in-linux/) in Bash, assuming you did not change the actions to run on a different operating system.

 ## Known issues:
 1. Editing config might trigger multiple timers and may send multiple rerun requests to github workflow.
 I'm working on a fix.
 2. You tell me.
 Open an issue.